30 day money back guarantee. Cancel for full refund, keep the audit report.

 Why It Matters for Brokers

 When a broker's client receives a reservation of rights letter, the broker must act quickly to help the client understand the implications.
 The ROR often identifies policy provisions the broker should have addressed during placement, such as exclusions that could have been removed or conditions that should have been managed differently.
 Brokers who understand ROR letters can advise clients on immediate next steps including engaging coverage counsel.
+When a client has multiple policies that could respond to the same loss, other insurance clauses determine priority of payment, and brokers should review these clauses across all policies in the program to anticipate how coverage will coordinate in a claim scenario.
+Clients must understand that failing to cooperate with the carrier's investigation or defense, such as refusing to attend examinations under oath or withholding documents, can void coverage entirely, regardless of the merits of the underlying claim.

 Real-World Example